blackbird410/Blackbird410_projects/README.md

 ## Local development

-1. Open index.html in your browser
+1. Open index.html in your browser...
+2. Stay tuned.